Skull Base Rhabdomyosarcoma in Children

 Key points about skull base rhabdomyosarcoma in children

-- A skull base rhabdomyosarcoma forms in the head and neck.
+- A skull base rhabdomyosarcoma is cancer that forms in the head and neck.

 - Symptoms include problems with the sense of smell, eye sight, hearing, swallowing, and facial weakness.